nxskok/pasias/docs/15-logistic-regression.md

 but without getting sidetracked into the issue that there were more males to begin with.

 I wrote this question in early 2017.
-At that time, I wrote
+At that time, I wrote  (quote):

-\begin{quote}
 I learned about this one approximately two hours ago.
 I just ordered Hadley Wickham's new book "R for Data Science" from Amazon, and it arrived today.
 It's in there.
 (A good read, by the way.
 I'm thinking